pebender/alexa-for-lg-webos-tv/doc/installation.md

 ## Development Environment

-Both the skill and the bridge are written in [TypeScript](https://www.typescriptlang.org) and run in a [Node.js](https://nodejs.org) v14.x environment.
-It uses Node.js v14.x because v14.x is the Node.js version support by Amazon for skill development.
-So, for software development and compilation, you need Node.js v14.x installed.
+Both the skill and the bridge are written in [TypeScript](https://www.typescriptlang.org) and run in a [Node.js](https://nodejs.org) v16.x environment.
+It uses Node.js v16.x because v16.x is the Node.js version supported by Amazon for skill development.
+So, for software development and compilation, you need Node.js v16.x installed.
 All other needed Node.js modules, including the TypeScript compiler, are downloaded as part of the build process.

 When developing the software, I use [Visual Studio Code](https://code.visualstudio.com) with the extensions: